Table of Contents

 **click to enlarge**

-- Bed occupancy rate: This trend-based KPI gives a clear indication of hospital bed availability over specific timeframes.
+- Bed occupancy rate: This trend-based KPI gives a clear indication of bed availability over specific timeframes.
 By monitoring this regularly, you will be able to balance availability across departments while reducing pressure on your institution.

 - Patient drug cost per stay: This most striking of KPIs is invaluable for improving financial efficiency and growth on a long-term basis.
 It’s a brilliant tool for departmental funding allocation.